-For comprehensive information (e.g. nutrition, medicinal values, recipes, history, harvesting tips, etc.) please check out our Purslane PDF magazine.
+For comprehensive information (e.g. nutrition, health benefits, recipes, history, harvesting tips, etc.) please check out our Purslane PDF magazine.

 IMPORTANT: a similar plant named "hairy-stemmed spurge" is poisonous.
 Click here for more information.